Additional reading from www.astronomynotes.com

 - Go to the NASA PlanetQuest website and read about these four techniques.

 While the number of planets discovered using these techniques is large and is growing rapidly, no Earth-like planets have yet been discovered around a normal star (that is, not a pulsar).
 In fact, many of the planets that have been discovered are significantly more massive than Jupiter.

 If you recall our discussion of brown dwarfs in Lesson 5, these failed stars are very low mass compared to the Sun.
 On the other hand, we are also finding planets that are very massive, much more massive than Jupiter.
-While discussing this with my colleagues, I realized that there is an interesting question that we have not yet answered now that we have so much data on massive planets.
+While the course author was discussing this with his colleagues, I realized that there is an interesting question that we have not yet answered now that we have so much data on massive planets.
 The question is, what is the difference between a low mass brown dwarf and a high mass planet?
-I created a video to discuss this in some more detail, and you can watch it on YouTube.
+He created a video to discuss this in some more detail, and you can watch it on YouTube.

 While direct imaging of a planet remains a significant technological challenge, many astronomers are working on this problem, and there have been some recent successes.
 There have been a few reports of planetary mass companions to stars being imaged directly, like the one shown below.